keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 ```

 The `helm upgrade --install` command offers a flag called `--set`, which can be used to specify
-configuration options using the format key1=value1,key2=value2,....
+configuration options using the format `--set key1=value1,key2=value2,...`

 Or you could download the chart value file and modify it using